 After eight years, I finally finished reading Philip Yancey’s “The Jesus I Never Knew.”
 Ok, let me explain.
-I was a new Christian when I first tried reading it, which was after reading “What’s So Amazing About Grace?”
+I was a new Christian when I first tried reading it, which was after reading “What’s So Amazing About Grace?” by the same author.

 I bought my own copy of the “The Jesus…” only to see it has more “big words” in it and scholarly records of The Man I’m interested about.
 Along the way, I lent the book to my first church discipler and it was not returned to me for some reason.
 Years went on then months ago, I swapped books by the same author with a church friend and alas…I finished it!
 Hooray!

 Although I still have unfinished books, I somehow learned to overcome these reasons why people stop reading a book: